 This post shows students and new users steps to disable or enable content adaptive brightness when using Windows 11.
 Newer laptop and tablet devices come with advanced graphics that allows Windows 11 to adjusts the screen brightness and contrast based on the content displayed.
 This is known as Content Adaptive Brightness.

 With this feature turned on, Windows provides optimal brightness and contrast levels, while saving power and providing longer battery life.
-In some cases, your computer might not display content at optimal quality and the battery saving argument may not be convince you to keep it on.
+In some cases, your computer might not display content at optimal quality and the battery saving arguments may not be convincing to you to keep it on.

 In situations where your computer isn’t using the best quality for content on your screen, you can turn off or disable content adaptive brightness to see if it fixes your issues.

 The new Windows 11 comes with many new features with new user desktop, including centered Start menu and taskbar, rounded corners windows, themes and colors that will make any Windows look and feel modern.